Prep Day: Set Your Intentions and Take Note of Accounts and Devices

 The next step you want to take is to take note of any devices you own that connect to the internet in some fashion.
 Write down the names of any products you own that are plugged in and can't be moved.
 Your Nest Thermostat?
 That's connected, write it down.
 Your router / modem?
 Those are connected too, so write them down.
 Your Amazon Echo or Google Home, your laptop, your Fitbit, your Apple Watch.
 These are all connected devices.
 Write those down.
 Making yourself a list of physical devices you own that connect to the internet will give you a good representation of how many ways you put personal information online.

 Now you might own some old devices that are just sitting in your garage waiting to be sent to the Goodwill or sold on eBay or simply e-cycled.
 Grab a box and collect all those old devices, and list them all in your notepad as well.
 Make sure you have your cables or chargers for these, as we're going to use them tomorrow for Day 2.
 Put all these devices somewhere easily reachable so you can get into them tomorrow for our next step.

 Okay, that's it for today.
 Easy, right?
 All ya had to do was write some stuff down.
 Tomorrow we're going to go through those old electronics and make sure they're ready to get rid of, then we're going to hop online and start deleting old accounts, and I'll show you an easy way to do that as well.

-Again, subscribe on Youtube if you haven't already so you don't miss tomorrow's video, and see the whole challenge at snubsie.com.
-I'll see ya tomorrow for Day 2!
+Again, subscribe on Youtube if you haven't already so you don't miss tomorrow's video, and see the whole challenge at snubsie.com, links are down below.
+I'm Shannon Morse and I'll see ya tomorrow for Day 2!